Sustainability at Elders

 More information on how we manage and support our people is available on our website, Careers.

 We recognise that a diverse and inclusive workforce is critical to achieving our objective of attracting, retaining and leveraging talent.
 Our Diversity Policy (available in our Investor Centre) sets out the key elements of a diverse organisation and the value derived from embedding diversity throughout our business.

 We recognise that diversity and inclusion incorporate much more than gender, however, given the significant gap in the representation of women in leadership positions across the agricultural industry, redressing gender imbalance is the current focus for our diversity program.

-Key environmental issues for our business and for the Australian agriculture industry generally are: climate change, water availability, adverse weather and waste management.
-Each of these topics will be addressed in our upcoming Sustainability Report.
-We are adopting the recommendations of the Task Force on Climate-related Financial Disclosures in assessing and sharing information on our climate-related financial risks and opportunities, which will include the disclosure of our Scope 1 and 2 greenhouse gas emissions and energy usage.
+Key environmental issues for our business and for the Australian agriculture industry generally are: climate change, water availability, severe weather and waste management.
+Each of these topics are addressed in our Sustainability Report.
+We are progressively aligning our climate-related financial disclosures with the recommendations of the Task Force on Climate-related Financial Disclosures.

 An understanding we share with our growers is that the way that we treat animals affects our reputation and the relationships we have with our stakeholders, including our suppliers and customers.